teamfacet/facet-blog/content/_index.md

 ---
-title: "The Facet Team Blog"
+title: "The Facet Blog"
-subtitle: "Page subtitle"
+subtitle: "On freelancing, entrepreneurship, and hacking."
 date: 2019-02-21T22:28:48-07:00
 ---